 The number of conductors shall be the same as that of the poles of the relevant plug.

-The socket-outlet is pivoted about a horizontal axis through the axis of the live socket contacts at a distance of 8 mm behind the engagement face of the socket-outlet and parallel to this engagement face.
+The socket outlet is pivoted about a horizontal axis through the axis of the live socket contacts at a distance of 8 mm behind the engagement face of the socket outlet and parallel to this engagement face.

 The additional torque which has to be applied to the socket-outlet in order to maintain the engagement face in the vertical plane shall not exceed 0.25 Nm.